MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 Ideation as a set of context switched brainstorming activities does not flow enough for my liking.
 I want a block of continuous time to come up with a really good idea.

+### I'm sure there is more...

+So, these are the things I have learn't from attending past hackathons.
+I'm sure there are a bunch of learnings that you have had if you have attended a hackathon before.
+If so, I would apprecaite yor insights in the comments section.
+Happy hacking!